Unity Theatre, London: Musicians

-Notable musicians associated with the theatre included Lionel Bart, composers Alan Bush, and Christian Darnton, conductor David Ellenberg, pianist James Gibb, baritone John Goss, piano duo Mary and Geraldine Peppin, and composer John Sykes.
-Bart's earliest contributions were lyrics for the revue Turn It Up.
-Bart also wrote the lyrics for an agitprop version of Cinderella and also wrote a revue called Peacemeal and a play called Wally Pone for the group.
+Notable musicians associated with the theatre included composers Alan Bush and Christian Darnton, conductor David Ellenberg, pianist James Gibb, baritone John Goss, piano duo Mary and Geraldine Peppin, composer John Sykes, and composer and songwriter Lionel Bart.
+Bart's earliest contributions were lyrics for Turn It Up, a revue.
+He also wrote the lyrics for an agitprop version of Cinderella and the revue Peacemeal, and composed the musical Wally Pone, based on Ben Jonson's Volpone.